NordicPlayground/thingy-rocks-cloud-aws-js/README.md

 npx cdk deploy
 ```

-## Support for the MQTT Sample

-Because the sample is not using the shadow, some manual work is needed to make
-it work:

-1. Create a thing type `rgb-light` (they cannot be created using
-   CloudFormation).
-1. Assign the thing type `rgb-light` to the thing which should act as a light
-   bulb.

 ## Authentication

 For changing the state of light bulbs, create a Thing attribute named `code` and